 Commercial Real Estate Listing Platforms

-There is an abundance of listing platforms for commercial properties.
-We’ve included some of the more popular ones in our list.
+There is an abundance of listing platforms for commercial properties, but we’ve outlined some of the more popular here.

-(33) Commercial Search
+41. Commercial Search

 Commercial Search is a free national listing platform that lists leases and sales for all the major CRE asset class types.
 The site has a strong audience with its own traffic and traffic directed from Realtor.com.

 Commercial Search also has a broker directory, another useful place for commercial brokers to have a presence.

-(34) Leavitt Digital
+42. Leavitt Digital

 In other words, it allows you to list your properties in one location and have it distributed through a long tail of local listing platforms.